bartificer/programming-by-stealth/docs/pbs68.md

 ## Final Thoughts

-We’ve seen how Bootstrap Navs can be used to make basic navigation menus, as well as somewhat more advanced navigation menus containing Dropdowns.
-We’ve also seen how we can use navs to create tabbed content panes, which can be a nice way of compressing content on a page, or of organising pallets of form controls within a web app.
+We’ve seen how Bootstrap Navs can be used to make basic navigation menus, as well as somewhat more advanced navigation menus containing Drop-downs.
+We’ve also seen how we can use navs to create tabbed content panes, which can be a nice way of compressing content on a page, or of organising pallettes of form controls within a web app.

 Bootstrap has one more nav-related trick up its sleeve though — what it refers to as the _Navbar_ component.
 This component is designed to be used as the navigation bar at the top of web pages or web apps.
-It supports simply links and Dropdowns just like a regular Nav, but it also supports the addition of small inline forms for things like login or site search functionality, non-link text, a site logo, and it even has built-in support for smaller devices through the now ubiquitous so-called _hamburger button_.
+It supports simple links and Drop-downs just like a regular Nav, but it also supports the addition of small inline forms for things like login or site search functionality, non-link text, or a site logo.
+It even has built-in support for smaller devices through the now ubiquitous so-called _hamburger button_.

 Because the Navbar is so powerful, we’ll be dedicating the entire next instalment to it.